jonisavo/uicomponents/README.md

 files automatically, and decouple your UI code from other systems via dependency injection.

+UIComponents makes heavy use of code generation.
+It reduces boilerplate by generating vast amounts of code for you.

 ## Requirements

 UIComponents requires Unity 2020.3 or newer.
 Unity's `com.unity.roslyn` package is used to enable